 The final distribution of probate is the transfer of title and assets to the heirs and beneficiaries named in the decedent’s estate.
 This takes place after the probate has been fully administered and the judge signs off that the estate is settled and can be distributed.

-Filing for petition of final distribution of probate
+What is a petition of final distribution of probate?

 From the time that the representative is chosen by the court to the time of actual administration, the procedure can take around 12 months.
 This depends on so many impediments or accelerating factors.
 Sometimes, the process can take years.